Neil Warnock: Plymouth Argyle

 In his first season as manager of Plymouth Argyle, Warnock took the club to Division Three play-off glory after finishing fourth in the league.
 The play-off semi-final was a memorable affair – Argyle played Colchester United and were 1–0 down from the first leg, but won 3–1 at Home Park in the second leg.
 During this game, Warnock was sent off from the dug-out.
 Warnock responded to this by jumping into the crowd to watch the remainder of the match with the Argyle supporters.

 The final was the first match that the club had played at Wembley.
 A header from Ronnie Mauge on 65 minutes gave Argyle a 1–0 win over Darlington and promotion to Division Two.
 In February 1997, Warnock was surprisingly sacked as Argyle manager despite his popularity with the supporters.

-Following this successful spell, Warnock rounded out the 1990s with two relegations, first at Oldham Athletic in the 1996–97 season, and then in 1998–99 at Bury.
+Oldham Athletic

+On 21 February 1997 Warnock joined Oldham Athletic, replacing Graeme Sharp, with the club sitting bottom of Division One.
+Despite notable wins against QPR, Wolves and Swindon he was unable to help the club avoid relegation to the third tier for the first time in 23 years.
+The following season started well with the club spending most of the time in the top 6 until early March and unbeaten at home until February, however due to strict cost-cutting measures and a lack of financial backing from the board he was forced to sell top scorer Stuart Barlow and fellow forward Sean McCarthy and the club finished the season in 13th.
+Warnock left the club by mutual consent at the seasons conclusion.

+He then took over the following season at Bury and taking several players from Latics with him..